anttijuu/O3-chat-client/README.md

 The content of the HTTPS requests and responses are JSON.
 The JSON library to use is included in the Maven `pom.xml` file included in the project.

-The client assumes the server has a self signed certificate created using the name "localhost".
-For details, see the course Exercise 3 instructions for the phase where HTTPS support is added to the server.
+For details, see the course Exercise 2 instructions for the phase where HTTPS support is added to the server with a self signed certificate.

 You must install the certificate to the directory where you run the client, as `localhost.cer` file.
 That client certificate is then loaded in memory in `ChatHttpClient.createTrustingConnectionDebug`.